zezulka/yacc-tutorial/README.md

-Steps to build the library:
+Steps to build the runnable:
 1. Install the ```yacc``` package (tested on the byacc package)
 2. ```yacc -d calc.y``` - this will generate the parser
 3. ```lex calc.l``` - this will generate the lexer